rishi12438/orbital/README.md

 Our app aims to also help the patients after their consultation as we let them see their prescription and also allow their care takers or themselves to take a picture of the medicine and get the dosage, frequency and the name of the medicine.
 It also gives a verbal dictation to help patients who have eye problems.

+# Speech To Text

+We used Swift API to configure an audio session and directly transcribe speech to text and sent it over an API to the backend to run Natural Language Processing.